43215-Anuj/fosfor/README.md

     -> I am preparing the data for the comments and replies, with created time and date for furthur computation.
     -> A responsive UI will be created using the mobile first approach.
 For that i will be using figma now and then where required.
     -> For the random comment json data, I have used mockaroo.com

+## short coming
+    - current user is identified using the "fullname" instead it should use a uniqueID of the user.
+    -